TommasoMoro03/IR-group-project/README.md

 Each document is split into overlapping chunks based on token count (default: 512 tokens with 30-token overlap).
-The choice of splitting the articles in chunk and work on them instead of the whole articles derives from the fact that the semantic vector retriever performs very poorly if the texts have different lengths.
+The choice of splitting the articles in chunk and work on them instead of the whole articles derives from the fact that the semantic vector retriever performs very poorly if the texts have very heterogeneous lengths.
+This choice, however, may not be the best choice because in this way the final output is not made of the articles scraped but from "pieces" of them.
+Anyway, the chunking part can be easily removed if one wants to use the whole articles.

 ##### 2. Embedding and Vector Index (`embedding/embedding_model.py`, `indexing/vector_index.py`)